 BEDROOM TWO 2.69m x 2.67m (8’4” x 8’3”)

-A gravelled parking area to the side of the cottage provides off-street parking with a pathway extending to the garden which lies beyond.
+A gravelled parking area to the side of the cottage provides off-street parking with a pathway extending to the garden which lies beyond a short distance down the terrace.
 The garden is fully enclosed mainly laid to lawn with ample space and scope for vegetable plots etc if desired and enjoying good sun throughout the day.

 Mains water, gas, electricity and drainage.
 Gas central heating.